 Baconsthorpe Castle

 Baconsthorpe Castle is currently closed to visitors as we have a major conservation project underway.
-We apologise for any inconvenience caused and hope to reopen the site towards the end of the year.
+We apologise for any inconvenience caused and hope to reopen the site in early 2025.
 Please check back here for more details nearer the time.

 Free Entry